 It is a simple process where platelets and plasma are collected from your blood and then injected into the site of your injury.
 The primary purpose of plasma is to transport nutrients, hormones, and proteins, salts, enzymes to the parts of the body that need it.

 Platelets are best known for their importance in clotting.
 But they also contain proteins and growth factors that signal and stimulate healing of injuries.
 PRP is a component of your blood (plasma) with concentrations of platelets 3-8 times the concentration of normal levels.

 Unlike other treatment options such as corticosteroid injections which offer temporary relief and halt inflammation, PRP injections can effectively heal and repair the area over time.
 By taking advantage of the body’s natural ability to heal itself, re-injecting concentrated platelets facilitates the process.

 In the past, stem cells were much more difficult and expensive to obtain, putting this treatment out of reach for many people.
 Thankfully, advances in medicine have made it easier for more people to have access and benefit.

-For regeneration to occur, the body needs cells that can replace injured cells with brand-new cells.
+For regeneration to occur, the body needs cells that can repair injured cells with brand-new cells.
 The cells that can do this are called mesenchymal stem cells.
-They are known as the master repairmen cells of the body because they can develop and change what your body needs, whether it’s a cartilage, tendon, or ligament cell.
+They are known as the master repairmen cells of the body because they can signal activation of your immune system to decrease inflammation, reduce scar formation, and regenerate new tissue, whether it’s a cartilage, tendon, or ligament tissue.

 Unfortunately, as we age our body makes fewer stem cells that age with us and become less effective.